JUSTIN-BOLAND/adscriptor/README.md

 This Editor allows you to keep your Google Adwords Scripts on Github as Gists.
 Simply open the Editor, create a new Gist and copy the Embedding Code into your Google Adwords Script.

+#### Refreshing the API Documenation
+If you want to refresh the Google Api Documentations for the Autocompletion of AdScriptor, please take a look at the [Api Scraper](res/api-scraper/README.md) file.